-An investigation of a Long Island, N.Y., pharmaceutical distributor by the Drug Enforcement Administration apparently helped save AmerisourceBergen Corp. some $45 million in the purchase of that company.
+An investigation of Long Island, N.Y., pharmaceutical distributor Bellco Health by the Drug Enforcement Administration apparently helped save AmerisourceBergen Corp. some $45 million in the purchase of that company.

-The Chesterbrook, Pa.-based pharmaceutical services giant, which generates more than $64 billion in annual revenue, announced that it purchased Bellco Health of North Amityville, N.Y., for $190 million in cashor $45 million less than it announced it would pay in March.
-At that time, AmerisourceBergen said it intended to buy the distributor of branded and generic drugs for $235 million, and that the deal would close by June 30.
+Chesterbrook, Pa.-based AmerisourceBergen, the pharmaceutical services giant that generates more than $64 billion in annual revenue, announced that it bought Bellco Health of North Amityville, N.Y., for $190 million in cashor $45 million less than it announced it would pay in March.
+At that time, AmerisourceBergen said that it intended to buy the distributor of branded and generic drugs for $235 million, and that the deal would close by June 30.

 Thats what it was, Kilpatric said, adding that AmerisourceBergen re-engaged with Bellco after the matter was resolved and negotiated the new $190 million figure.